-Fibroids can be found in three locations within the uterus: subserosal, intramural and submucosal.
-Subserosal fibroids develop under the outside covering of the uterus and expand outward through the wall, giving the uterus a bloated appearance on ultrasound and MRI scan.
+Fibroids can be found in three locations within the uterus: Subserosal fibroids develop under the outside covering of the uterus and expand outward through the wall, giving the uterus a bloated appearance on ultrasound and MRI scan.
 Intramural fibroids are located within the wall of the uterus and can grow in size over time to cause symptoms relating to their size as well as heavy bleeding.
 Submucosal fibroids are directly under the lining of the uterine cavity, and even if very small, can be associated with heavy menstrual bleeding.

-UFE is typically performed as an outpatient though some patients may request 23 hours for observation and pain control management.
+UFE is typically performed as an outpatient, although some patients may require 23 hours for observation and pain control management.
 All women who undergo fibroid embolization will have cramping and pelvic pain/discomfort for the first 4 - 6 hours, which is treated with a combination of intravenous anti-inflammatory and narcotics via patient controlled anesthesia (PCA pump).

 5334 S. Woodrow Street, Murray / Suite 101

 If you would like more information or would like to schedule an appointment, please fill out this form and someone will contact you.

 Images - © Merit Medical, Used With Permission